One DnD 2025 Class and Subclass Tier List Breakdown

 Light

-Channel Divinity: Radiance of the Dawn (Level 3) – C+ Tier – This Channel Divinity is pretty good in the early game as getting an average of 14 damage AOE blast at level 3 is a really good rate.
-However, as you keep progressing in levels, this will be weaker and weaker until you’ll only want to use it when you’re trying to preserve spell slots, functionally why you would choose to use a cantrip in combat.
+Channel Divinity: Radiance of the Dawn (Level 3) – C+* Tier – This Channel Divinity is pretty good in the early game as getting an average of 14 damage AOE blast at level 3 is a really good rate.
+However, as you keep progressing in levels, this will be weaker and weaker until you’ll only want to use it when you’re trying to preserve spell slots, even if at that point, a cantrip may end up being stronger than this.

-Warding Flare (Level 3) – C+ Tier – Similar to the Channel Divinity, this ability is much stronger in the earlier levels than later as multiattacks can really put a damper in the effectiveness of this.
-That said, this is still reasonable in later levels as Clerics are functionally never using their reaction anyway.
+Warding Flare (Level 3) – C+* Tier – Similar to the Channel Divinity, this ability is much stronger in the earlier levels than later levels as multiattacks can really put a damper on the effectiveness of this.
+That said, this is still reasonable in later levels as Clerics are functionally never using their reaction anyway making this pretty free to use when necessary.

-1st Level Spells (Level 3) – C+ Tier – You get two spells you normally couldn’t get, and while Burning Hands is not an exciting one, Faerie Fire is a solid pickup you can get some value out of!
+1st and 2nd Level Spells (Level 3) – C+ Tier – You get two spells you normally couldn’t get, and while Burning Hands is not an exciting one, Faerie Fire is a solid pickup you can get some value out of!
+For 2nd level options, See Invisibility is a strange pickup when you already have Faerie Fire, but Scorching Ray is a nice one as Clerics don’t normally get solid damage spells.

 3rd Level Spells (Level 5) – A- Tier – The most exciting spells on the list, getting Fireball as a Cleric is just so sweet.
 Furthermore, I actually kind of like getting Daylight as it’s not a spell you would ever normally want, but if you’re facing any enemy with sunlight sensitivity or Vampires, this can be devastating.